derekwlms/jupyter-notebooks/README.md

 - Add remaining notebooks (the ones that can be shared)
 - Try a smaller base image. scipy is 1.32 GB.
-- CI docker image build, maybe include notebooks for quick start
+- Update CI docker image build to include notebooks for quick start